aryanorastar/Mini-Task---1/README.md

 # Blockchain Fundamentals Project 🚀

-This project is a **foundational exploration of blockchain technology**, created as part of my learning journey in Computer Engineering.
+This project is a **foundational exploration of blockchain technology**, created as part of my learning journey in BlockSeBlock Internship Program.
 It combines both **theoretical understanding** and **hands-on simulation code** in JavaScript to showcase how key components of a blockchain work — especially **mining** and **consensus mechanisms** like PoW, PoS, and DPoS.

 ---